llvmsharplang/cli/README.md

 ### Options

 ```
 -v, --verbose             Set output to verbose messages.

 -e, --exclude             Exclude certain directories from being processed.

--o, --output          (Default: ion.bin) The output directory which the
-                      program will be emitted onto.
+-o, --output              (Default: ion.bin) The output directory which the program will be emitted onto.

 -r, --root                The root directory to start the scanning process from.

 -b, --bitcode             Print out the LLVM Bitcode code instead of LLVM IR.

 -s, --silent              Do not output any messages.

 -i, --no-integrity        Skip integrity check.

 -d, --debug               Use debugging mode.

--t, --tools-path      (Default: tools) Specify the tools directory path
-                      to use.
-Path is relative to the CLI's execution
+-t, --tools-path          (Default: tools) Specify the tools directory path to use.
+Path is relative to the CLI's execution directory.

-                      directory.
+-k, --keep-emitted        Do not cleanup emitted files after compilation.

+-x, --external-output     Whether to display external executables' output.
+Verbose mode must also be active.

+-c, --ignore-exit-code    Whether to ignore the exit code of the program being run.

 --help                    Display this help screen.

 --version                 Display version information.

 operation (pos.
 0)        (Default: build) The operation to perform.
 ```

 Note: If any of the CLI's arguments are specified and defined within the package manifest file, the CLI's arguments will take precedence.